-The indicative market capitalisation is determined by multiplying the applicable number of Shares by the Offer Price per Share.
-The Shares may trade below the Offer Price after listing on the NSX in which case the market capitalisation may be lower.
+- The indicative market capitalisation is determined by multiplying the applicable number of Shares by the Offer Price per Share.
+The Shares may trade 1. below the Offer Price after listing on the NSX in which case the market capitalisation may be lower.
 Undiluted refers to the number of Shares on issue prior to the exercise of any Options and prior to conversion of the Performance Rights.
-1. Refer to section 4.8.

-- Enterprise value is calculated as the Company's indicative market capitalisation (undiluted) less pro forma net cash at completion plus pro forma net debt at - Completion.
-These Performance Rights have been issued pursuant to a Performance Rights and Escrow Deed and following conversion to Shares will be subject to a voluntary 4.
-"Fully diluted" means the number of Shares that would be on issue assuming all of the Options are exercised in full and Performance Rights are converted in full - 5. to Shares.
+This includes the deduction of estimated costs of the Offer.
+Refer to section 4.7. - 2. - Enterprise value is calculated as the Company's indicative market capitalisation (undiluted) less pro forma net cash at completion plus pro forma net 3. debt at Completion. - 4.
+These Performance Rights have been issued pursuant to a Performance Rights and Escrow Deed and following conversion to Shares will be subject to a voluntary escrow period of 3 years - "Fully diluted" means the number of Shares that would be on issue assuming all of Performance Rights are converted in full to Shares.
+5.